xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

 Sometimes we don't need to run all jobs in a Matrix Build.
 For example, I don't need to rebuild all Docker images on every commit to my [Dockerfiles repository](https://github.com/xddxdd/dockerfiles), specifically 14 (images) multiplied by 8 (architectures) to 112 jobs.

-Fortunately Drone supports aborting a pipeline early, just quit some step with exit code 78 like this:
+Fortunately, Drone supports aborting a pipeline early, just quit at some step with exit code 78 like this:

 ```yaml
 # ...